Connecticut State Subsidy Profile

 There are three types of subsidies available under this program:

 Children are eligible for the above subsidies until they reach 18 years of age, or 21 years of age if they are in full-time attendance at a secondary school or technical school/college or if they are in a state-accredited job training program.

 25. Does Connecticut offer financial assistance for college or post-secondary education?

-The Connecticut state legislature approved funds (so that any child adopted from the DCF foster care system after December 31, 2004 can receive assistance with post-secondary education costs.
-DCF will provide financial assistance toward the cost for any degree/accredited program after high school that the adopted child is accepted into, provided the child attends full time.
-The maximum amount of financial assistance is the annual cost of the University of Connecticut, including tuition, fees, room and board.
-For more information contact Adam Liebowitz (860-550-6461) in the DCF Subsidy Unit.
-The funding amount may change in the coming year to the Connecticut University rate.
+Any child adopted from the DCF foster care system after December 31, 2004 can receive assistance with post-secondary education costs.
+DCF will provide financial assistance toward the cost for any degree or accredited program after high school that the adopted child is accepted into, provided the child attends full time.
+The maximum amount of financial assistance is the annual cost of the University of Connecticut, including tuition, fees, and room and board.
+For more information, contact Paul Gressly (860-550-6559) in the DCF Subsidy Unit.
+In the future, the maximum amount may change to the Connecticut University costs.